What Is a Neurosurgeon?

 The National Board of Medical Examiners and the Federation of State Medical Boards administer the United States Medical Licensing Examination (USMLE).
 The test can be taken right after medical school or within the first part of a residency program.
 Residency programs often rely on the scores from this test to choose qualifying residents.
 It is a legal requirement for aspiring physicians to pass the exam prior to practicing medicine in the United States.

 Step 4: Complete Your Internship and Neurosurgical Residency Program

-Upon earning an MD, aspiring neurosurgeons must complete a one year hospital internship followed by a six to eight year neurosurgical residency.
-During the internship, aspiring surgeons learn to manage patients and develop other skills that will assist them later in their careers.
-During a neurosurgery residency, an aspiring surgeon will work alongside licensed surgeons learning skills and techniques essential to the field.
+Upon earning an MD, neurosurgery requirements include completing a one-year hospital internship followed by a six to eight year neurosurgical residency.
+During the internship, aspiring surgeons learn to manage patients and develop other skills that will assist them later in their neurosurgery careers.
+During their residency, an aspiring surgeon will work alongside licensed surgeons learning skills and techniques essential to the field.
 Eventually, aspiring neurosurgeons will scrub in and assist with surgical procedures.

 Step 5: Become State Licensed and Board Certified